Changing JavaScript for Code Editor Plugin

 oO so rather than coming to grips with that outdated library, I’d suggest to look for a solution that’s still getting actively maintained from the first.
 I haven’t really worked with it myself, but a popular and battle-tested alternative would be code mirror, for example:

 Hi and thanks so much for the reply.
 Your question is a good one that needs proper explanation.
 I appreciate you asking why I would use a sort of outdated Code Editor Plugin.
 The simple reason is its simplicity.
 Where I am using this it needs to be really lightweight and not depend on anything like node.js.
-I have seen some super robust modern ones but they do not work for me where I am trying to use this because there dependencies.
+I have seen some super robust modern ones but they do not work for me.
+I am trying to use this because of its minimal dependencies.
 For instance, Monaco Editor that I was first interested in, was never able to work for me.
 Phil

 I have figured this out.
 At the bottom of the only JS file it links to in the head there is what becomes rendered by JavaScript CSS.
 Because I am rusty I had forgotten about using a code unminifier to see JS code clearly.
 Once I could read the code it was easy to do what I wanted.
 If anybody needs help to see the code that I changed to turn off the display of the toolbar I will gladly share.
 Phil